Testing-Game-SAD-2023/T6-G8/README.md

 - open a Browser and connect to `http://localhost:3000`

+## Port Mapping
+You can change the exposed port on your Docker container when you run it with the option "-p" while launching the command:
+	`docker run -p <origin_port>:<destination_port> ...`

 ## ENV Variables
 To make the application context-independent we used Env Variables to specify the path to other containers/servers that expose the APIs/services needed by our task.